flatironinstitute/CryoLike/docs/source/usage/formats.rst

 are potentially quite loosely defined, here we discuss the exact formats currently supported.

-Note that, regardless of format, we always expect that there will be either a single CTF (applied to all images) or one CTF per image in the stack.
-Additionally, defocus information (and phase shift information, if present) need to be available for each captured image.
+Note that, regardless of format, we always expect that there will one CTF per image in the stack.
+Therefore, defocus information (and phase shift information, if present) need to be available for each captured image.